Cornwall, Ontario: Gallery

-The Cline House Gallery offers Cornwall and the area rotating exhibitions of visual art featuring the work of both local and visiting artists.
+The Cline House Gallery offers Cornwall and the surrounding area rotating exhibitions of visual art featuring the work of both local and visiting artists.
 The Cailuan Gallery offers local artwork and an ongoing Special Selections exhibition.

 Library

 The Cornwall Public Library, located in the downtown core, is housed in the former 1953 Cornwall Post Office building, which was renovated and designated a heritage site by the Cornwall Municipal Heritage Committee in 1997.

-Kinsmen Cornwall Lift Off
+Kinsmen Cornwall Lift-Off

 Lift Off was an annual music and hot air balloon festival that took place in July in Lamoureux Park.
 It was run by a board of volunteers and was a non-profit organization.
 The event was the only hot air balloon festival in Ontario.
-Paying individuals could take a 20 or 90 minute ride in one of 25 sponsored balloons.
+Paying individuals could take a 20- or 90-minute ride in one of 25 sponsored balloons.

-Kinsmen Cornwall Lift Off promoted a variety of local and national talent.
+Kinsmen Cornwall Lift-Off promoted a variety of local and national talent.
 Acts included Glass Tiger, Theory of a Deadman, Marianas Trench, Our Lady Peace, Finger Eleven, Kim Mitchell, Sass Jordan, Tom Cochrane, Trooper, Burton Cummings, and David Wilcox.
 The 2014 lineup featured Great Big Sea's Alan Doyle, Glass Tiger and 54-40 as headliners.
-This edition was the first to offer a full day of free entertainment with Glass Tiger headlining.
+This edition was the first to offer a full day of free entertainment, with Glass Tiger headlining.
 It was attended by over 9,000 people.

-2014 was the final year for the Lift Off festival, as debt from a weather-plagued 2013 event and failure to obtain sponsors forced the cancellation of Lift Off 2015 and resulted in a decision to discontinue to the festival.
+2014 was the final year for the Lift-Off festival, as debt from a weather-plagued 2013 event and failure to obtain sponsors forced the cancellation of Lift-Off 2015 and resulted in a decision to discontinue the festival.